XinyuKang22/kata-separation-of-concerns/sections/045_refactoring_plan.md

 Let's decide this by thinking about:

-* whether the activity occur during creation of something (a class, service, etc) or when it is used (when invoking a method); and
+* whether the activity occurs during the creation of something (a class, service, etc.) or when it is used (when invoking a method); and
-* what information should be hidden (and the contrary what should be visible) to other components.
+* what information should be hidden (and contrarily, what should be visible) to other components.

 In particular, we want to avoid burdening clients (callers) of a function or method with having to provide too much information to get the output that they want.
 Likewise, we don't want to expose implementation specific information to callers.